 - Proposal presents new findings or revisions of long-held interpretations.
 (10 points)

 - Proposal addresses the conference theme.
 (5 points)

-- Proposal reflects the SMH’s diversity of institutional affiliations, various career paths and ranks, gender, race, and ethnicity.
+- Proposal reflects the SMH’s diversity of various career paths and ranks, gender, race, and ethnicity.
 (Does not apply to individual submissions) (5 points)

 All proposals must be submitted by January 15, 2020.
 All accepted presenters must register for the conference and pay the registration fee by February 22, 2020, to be placed on the conference program.